symfony/symfony-docs/quick_tour/the_big_picture.rst

     $ cd myproject/
     $ php app/check.php

-Fix any error reported by the command and then, use the PHP built-in web server to run Symfony:
+Fix any error reported by the command and then use the PHP built-in web server to run Symfony:

 .. code-block:: bash